Website Redesign and SEO: Checklist to Keep Your Site’s Optimization Afloat

 This will restrict all bots from indexing your website.

 Reviewing Schema markup

-Schema markup is a semantic vocabulary that is added to the HTML code of a website to help search engines better understand the content of web pages.
-If you use Schema markup on your websites, make sure to review it, especially if you have manually edited your website code to introduce some new design elements.
-In this case, some markup elements may be accidentally removed.
-Besides, if you add new elements to web pages, you will have to also mark them with relevant tags.
+Schema markup is a semantic vocabulary added to the HTML code of a website to help search engines better understand the content of web pages.
+If you use Schema markup on your redesigned website, make sure to review it, especially if you have manually edited your website code to introduce new design elements.
+Some markup elements may be accidentally removed in this case.
+Additionally,, if you add new elements to web pages, you’ll need to mark them with relevant tags.

-You can use the Structured Data Testing tool to check if everything is okay.
-To test new schema templates, just paste the code in the Code Snippet tab.
-For old pages that were revamped, you’ll have to wait until your website goes live as the tool won’t be able to access your dev site.
-Take some time to test the URLs and fix all the errors.
-If your website is too big to check every single URL manually, you’ll have to wait a bit for Google to take notice of all the implemented changes and then check the Schema markup report in your Google Search Console.
+To verify that everything is correct, you can use the Structured Data Testing tool.
+For new schema templates, just paste the code into the Code Snippet tab.
+For old pages that have been redesigned, you’ll have to wait until your website goes live since the tool won’t be able to access your dev site.
+Take the time to test the URLs and fix any errors.
+If your website is too big to manually check every URL, you’ll need to wait for Google to take notice of all implemented changes and then review the Schema markup report in your Google Search Console.

 Combining SEO and website redesign is a complex task:

 - The website may involve changes such as a new logo, updated menus, and a different page layout, which can affect UX and therefore, also affect SEO.

 - Content may get slightly modified or fully replaced with new copy, which can have an even greater impact on SEO.